Vincent d'Indy: Life

 D'Indy played an important part in the history of the Société nationale de musique, of which his teacher, Franck, had been a founding member in 1871.
 Like Franck, d'Indy revered German music, and he resented the society's exclusion of non-French music and composers.
 He became the society's joint secretary in 1885, and succeeded in overturning its French-only rule the following year.
 The founders of the society, Romain Bussine and Camille Saint-Saëns resigned in protest.
 Franck refused the formal title of president of the society, but when he died in 1890, d'Indy took the post.
 His regime, however, alienated a younger generation of French composers, who, led by Maurice Ravel, founded the breakaway Société musicale indépendante in 1910, which attracted leading young composers from France and other countries.
 In an attempt to further a proposed merger of the two organisations during the First World War d'Indy stepped down as president of the Société nationale to make way for the more "progressive" Gabriel Fauré, but the plan came to nothing.

 According to the biographer Robert Orledge, the death of d'Indy's first wife in 1905 removed the stabilising influence in the composer's life, and he became "increasingly vulnerable to politically motivated attacks on the Schola Cantorum and apprehensive of dangerously decadent trends in contemporary music in both France and Germany".
 His aesthetic ideas, Orledge argues, became "increasingly reactionary and dogmatic" and his political views right-wing and anti-Semitic.
 He joined the Ligue de la patrie française (League of the French Fatherland) during the Dreyfus affair.

 During the First World War d'Indy served on cultural missions to allied countries, and completed his third music drama, La Légende de Saint-Christophe, in Orledge's view "a celebration of traditional Catholic regionalism as opposed to modern liberal democracy and capitalist values".
 After the war he increased his activities as a conductor, giving concert tours throughout Europe and the US.

-1920 he married the much younger Caroline Janson; Orledge writes that this "brought a true creative rebirth, witnessed in the serene Mediterranean-inspired compositions of his final decade".
+In 1920 he married the much younger Caroline Janson; Orledge writes that this "brought a true creative rebirth, witnessed in the serene Mediterranean-inspired compositions of his final decade".